-59 The advice in paragraph 59(a), (b) and (d) was verbal and was conveyed in words to the effect of what is pleaded.
+59 The advice in paragraph 59(a) , (b) and (d) was verbal and was conveyed in words to the effect of what is pleaded.
 Further, Wong verbally said that he recommended that Morrison undergo the treatment outlined in particular (a) to paragraph 59 of the statement of claim and that the treatment could be completed in one surgery.
 Morrison verbally said to Wong at the First Pre-Engagement Consultation and that she was taking 100mg of Pristiq for anxiety and depression.
 63 Wong verbally said that he recommended that Morrison that she undergo the treatment outlined in particular (a) to paragraph 63.
-68 On 4 August 2021 and while the plaintiff was dressed in an operative gown and on a hospital bed, Wong provided verbal advice to the effect that post- operatively the wounds would ooze and weep and leak, that post-operatively the plaintiff would feel dizzy, that post-operatively the plaintiff would experience some temporary swelling and bruising and tenderness, that infection was a post- operative risk but he had never had such issue, that a crooked smile was a post- operative risk but that he had never had such issue, and that there would be a very small post-operative scar.
-It was to be inferred from the fact of Wong performing the First Surgery that he continued to recommend liposuction of the neck as treatment.
-72 Wong verbally said that he recommended that the Morrison undergo the treatment outlined in particular (a) to paragraph 73 of the statement of claim.
+68 On 4 August 2021 and while the plaintiff was dressed in an operative gown and 90 on a hospital bed, Wong provided verbal advice to the effect that post- operatively the wounds would ooze and weep and leak, that post-operatively the plaintiff would feel dizzy, that post-operatively the plaintiff would experience some temporary swelling and bruising and tenderness, that infection was a post- operative risk but he had never had such issue, that a crooked smile was a post- operative risk but that he had never had such issue, and that there would be a very small post-operative scar.
+It was to be inferred from the fact of Wong performing the First Surgery that he continued to recommend liposuction of the neek as treatment.
+72 Wang you hally said that he magammanded that the Mamison and done the 12 Wong verbally said that he recommended that the Morrison undergo the treatment outlined in particular (a) to paragraph 73 of the statement of claim.
 The advice was verbal and was words to the effect of what is pleaded at paragraph 72(d).

-76 On 8 October 2021, Wong provided verbal advice to the effect that post- operatively the wounds would ooze and weep and leak, that post-operatively the plaintiff would feel dizzy, that post-operatively the plaintiff would experience some temporary swelling and bruising and tenderness, that post-operative she may temporarily have some hardness which would be resolved by the massages, that loose skin was a possible outcome for women who are really overweight but that it would not occur for the plaintiff, that there would be a very small post- operative scar that was so small that it should fade away, that in respect of the BBL she could lose up to 30% of fat, and that post-operatively there would be an improvement.
+76 On 8 October 2021, Wong provided verbal advice to the effect that post- operatively the wounds would ooze and weep and leak, that post-operatively the plaintiff would feel dizzy, that post operatively the plaintiff would experience some temporary swelling and bruising and tenderness, that post-operative she may temporarily have some hardness which would be resolved by the massages, that loose skin was a possible outcome for women who are really overweight but that it would not occur for the plaintiff, that there would be a very small post- operative scar that was so small that it should fade away, that in respect of the BBL she could lose up to 30% of fat, and that post-operatively there would be an improvement.
 While he was giving said verbal advice, Wong said repeatedly words to the effect that he has never had any such issues insinuating that the risks would not eventuate for Morrison.
 It was to be inferred from the fact of Wong performing the Second Surgery that he continued to recommend liposuction of the neck as treatment.
 88 In relation to the plaintiffs, the material times are those times at which the plaintiffs accessed the content that conveyed the Representations.
-94 In relation to the plaintiffs, the material times are those at which the plaintiffs accessed the content that conveyed the Representations.
-T Lanzer's social media accounts are no longer publicly accessible and the plaintiffs therefore cannot provide further and better particulars at this time.
+04 In moletion to the minimisfication meeting it image and those of which the minimisfication 94 In relation to the plaintiffs, the material times are those at which the plaintiffs accessed the content that conveyed the Representations.
+Lanzer's social media accounts are no longer publicly accessible and the plaintiffs therefore cannot provide further and better particulars at this time.
 Further and better particulars will be provided once the posts uploaded onto those accounts have been obtained by the plaintiffs through discovery or subpoena.